rahmakal/NeurIPS-Ariel_data_challenge/README.md

 ## Project Structure
 src/
   ├── model.py        # The model used for predictions
   ├── preprocess.py   # Data preprocessing scripts
 ├── main.py         # Main script to run the pipeline
-├── .gitignore      # Specifies files to ignore in Git

 ## Setup
 1/Clone the repository: